gromacs/gromacs/docs/user-guide/environment-variables.rst

         ensemble set in the :ref:`tpr` file does not match that of the :ref:`cpt` file.

+``GMX_BONDED_NTHREAD_UNIFORM``
+        Value of the number of threads per rank from which to switch from uniform to localized bonded interaction distribution; optimal value dependent on system and hardware, default value is 4.

 ``GMX_CUDA_NB_EWALD_TWINCUT``
         force the use of twin-range cutoff kernel even if :mdp:`rvdw` equals :mdp:`rcoulomb` after PP-PME load balancing.
 The switch to twin-range kernels is automated,